hkzone/MaiiArtisan/README.md

   - Add, remove, adjust quantity, select custom options for the items
   - Shopping cart information is saved as session data in a DB and retrived by cookie on subsequent visits
 - Checkout
-  - Choose day and address for delivery, add new address
+  - Choose a day and address for delivery, add a new shipping address
   - Checkout with Stripe payment proccessor
 - Front page
   - Fully resposive and modern design